✓ Updated February 2026

 Essential Travel Tips

 Pack light, breathable clothing made of natural fabrics like cotton or linen, as Egypt can get very hot, especially during the summer months.
-Don't forget a wide-brimmed hat, sunglasses, and high SPF sunscreen to protect yourself from the intense sun, particularly when visiting ancient sites.
+Don't forget a wide-brimmed hat, sunglasses, and high-SPF sunscreen to protect yourself from the intense sun, and comfortable walking shoes are essential for exploring ancient sites.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.